ppy/osu-wiki/news/2019-11-13-new-featured-artist-panda-eyes.md

 date: 2019-11-13 14:00:00 +0000
 ---

 All eyes are wide open for our latest addition to the osu!
-Featured Artist lineup - **Panda Eyes**!
-Check out a selection of **63** new tracks from the artist behind *Highscore*, *Colorblind* and more!
+Featured Artist lineup — **Panda Eyes**!
+Check out a selection of **63** new tracks from the artist behind *Highscore*, *Colorblind*, and more!

 ![](https://assets.ppy.sh/artists/55/header.jpg)